Home | Call for Papers | Program | Venue | Demonstrations | Committee | Sponsorship

-The three (+1) day conference programme (27-29 January, 2014) includes oral and poster sessions to be held at the Barbican Centre in a convenient central London location, social events, and a technical tour at the BBC in London (participant numbers will be limited and subject to registration on a first come first served basis).
-An additional tutorial day (26 January, 2014) will be held at Queen Mary University of London which will be free to attend for all delegates.
+The three (+1) day conference programme (26-29 January, 2014) includes oral and poster sessions to be held at the Barbican Centre in a convenient central London location, social events, and a technical tour at the BBC in London (participant numbers will be limited and subject to registration on a first come first served basis).
+A tutorial day (26 January, 2014) will be held at Queen Mary University of London which will be free to attend for all delegates.

 Meinard Müller (International Audio Laboratories Erlangen, Germany)